Daniel Shoy, Jr

 Alecia is a native Georgian.
-She holds an accounting degree from Georgia State University and is professionally affiliated with the AICPA & Georgia Society of CPAs.
+She holds an accounting degree from Georgia State University and is pursuing a Master of Accounting degree from Kennesaw State University.
+Professionally, Alecia is affiliated with the AICPA & Georgia Society of CPAs.
 Alecia is also active in her community.
-She is currently on the board of her homeowner’s association, serves as a volunteer for the College Bound ministry at Berean Christian Church, and has served on the board of the Brookwood Basketball Association.
+She is currently on the board of her homeowner’s association and has served on the board of the Brookwood Basketball Association.

 Alecia is a wife and mother of 3 wonderful teenagers.

-Jessie Bond is East Lake Foundation’s Grants Manager, responsible for research and development of grant proposals, along with grants reporting for the Foundation.
+Jessie Bond is the Foundation’s Grants Manager, responsible for research and development of grant proposals, along with grants reporting for the Foundation.
 Jessie has served as a consultant to a number of nonprofits and foundations and was formerly Senior Program Officer for the Community Foundation for Greater Atlanta as well as a Grants Officer for the Appalachian Community Fund.
 She began her career as a reporter and editor.
 A graduate of Southern Methodist University, Jessie also holds a masters from Georgetown University.
-She serves on the Grants Committee of the Decatur High School PTSA.

 Sarah Winslow Lavine